Push (Heartbeat) Monitor

 Push Specific Settings

-- Push Token: A randomly generated API key automatically created when the monitor is saved.
-This token must be included in the URL of the HTTP requests made to updu.
+- Push Token: A randomly generated API key that updu creates automatically when the monitor is saved.
+The recommended endpoint is

 Example Use Cases

-curl https://updu.yourdomain.com/api/v1/push?token=YOUR_TOKENcommand directly to the end of a scheduled bash backup script to alert you if the backup fails to run. - Long-running Process Health: Embedding an HTTP request snippet within a worker daemon to signal it's alive and processing events every few minutes.
+curl -fsS https://updu.yourdomain.com/heartbeat/YOUR_TOKENto the end of a scheduled bash backup script to be alerted when the backup fails to run. - Long-running Process Health: Embed an HTTP request in a worker daemon to signal it is alive and processing events every few minutes.